1990 Massachusetts gubernatorial election: Candidates

 Leonard Umina, a 38-year old computer executive, ran under the Independent High Tech Party banner.
-The Independent High Tech Party, of which Umina was a founding member, campaigned on a platform of establishing an independent state agency that would store all government documents on a publicly-accessible mainframe to ensure government accountability and transparency.
+This party, of which Umina was a founding member, campaigned on a platform of establishing an independent state agency that would store all government documents on a publicly-accessible mainframe to ensure government accountability and transparency.
 On economic issues, the High Tech Party refuted the economic policies of the Reagan years and advocated the funneling of money to the poor.
 Four other candidates ran under the Independent High Tech label for statewide offices in 1990.

 At least two other candidates ran for governor.
-Dorothy L. Stevens was a single mother that ran as a write-in candidate after withdrawing from a campaign for the Democratic nomination.
+Dorothy L. Stevens, a single mother, ran as a write-in candidate after withdrawing from a campaign for the Democratic nomination.
 Her platform included a $10 minimum wage and an expansion of welfare benefits.
 Mark A. Emanation was the candidate of the Socialist Workers Party.

 Campaign

 Silber's lead in the polls vanished after his outburst in an interview with WCVB-TV's Natalie Jacobson.
 His blunt personality and controversial comments led many Democrats to vote for Weld.